Masafer Yatta: Israeli occupation

-Israeli authorities have attempted to relocate the residents to Yatta, arguing that hamlets in this area only sprung up in the 1980s, when people from Yatta "invaded" it after Israel's decision to declare it an IDF firing zone.
-The villagers appealed to the Israeli Supreme Court on the grounds that they have evidence of living in the area before the Israeli occupation.
-Their appeal is based on the fact that during the Israeli assault on Samu nearby, in 1966, the villagers of Jinba suffered damage, – the UN documented shortly after 15 houses that had been blown up by Israeli forces-and the damage was formally recognized soon after by the Jordanese government, which paid residents compensation for their losses in April and May 1967: 350 dinars per each stone house destroyed; 100 dinars for every killed camel, and seven for each sheep.
+However, the appeal from the villages is based on the argument that during the Israeli assault on Samu nearby, in 1966, the villagers of Jinba suffered damage, – the UN documented shortly after 15 houses that had been blown up by Israeli forces-and the damage was formally recognized soon after by the Jordanian government, which paid residents compensation for their losses in April and May 1967: 350 dinars per each stone house destroyed; 100 dinars for every killed camel, and seven for each sheep.
 It is argued to the contrary that what was blown up were Bedouin tents.
 Yet the Israeli geographer Natan Shalem, in his book Midbar Yehuda (Judean Desert) in 1931, stated that several villages there were not Bedouin nomadic encampments.
-Other evidence attests to the existence of inhabited sites outside Yatta-Jinba, Markaz, Al-Mafkara, Fakhit, Thaban, Al-Majaz, Sarura, Simra, Mughayer Al-Abid, Halawa, Sfei, Rakiz, Tuba, and Khalet a-Daba – long before the occupation.
+Other evidence attests to the existence of inhabited sites outside Yatta-Jinba, Mirkaz, al-Mifqara, al-Fakhit, al-Tabban, al-Majaz, Sarura, Simra, Maghayir Al-Abeed, al-Halawa, Sfay al-Fauqa wal-Tahta, al-Rakiz, al-Tuba, and Khalet a-Daba – long before the occupation.

 Attack by Israeli settlers

 In September 2021, a mob of approximately 80 to 100 masked Israeli settlers invaded the village of Khirbat al-Mufkara, one of the hamlets that compose Masafer Yatta, throwing stones at houses and damaging cars; 12 Palestinians were injured, including a three-year-old Palestinian child who was hit in the head when an Israeli settler threw a stone at him while he was asleep inside his home.

 Foreign Minister Yair Lapid reacted by calling it a "violent incident", "horrific, and it is terror.
 This isn't the Israeli way, and it isn't the Jewish way.
 This is a violent and dangerous fringe, and we have a responsibility to bring them to justice."

+In March 2025, dozens of Israeli settlers attacked Palestinians and property in Jinba, close to Masafer Yatta, reportedly injuring 6 Palestinians, with Israel security forces reporting that this came after reports of attacks against Jews/Israelis south of Masafer Yatta and near Mitzpe Yair; The Times of Israel reported that the Israeli security forces arrested 22 Palestinians from Jinba, and did not arrest any Israeli settlers due to the incident.